Super-robbin/phase_two_golden_square/lib/estimated_reading_time.md

     E.g. 'This text should take .. minutes to read'

 Side effects:
-    Exception for inputs that are not string
-    Exception for inputs that is equal to None
+    Exception for inputs that are not strings Exception for inputs that is equal to None

 Examples:

 """
 Given a text with 600 words
 It returns a time of 3 minutes